<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=470577207128135&amp;ev=PageView&amp;noscript=1">

 Presenter: Dr. Gina Scala

-Audience: Early Childhood, Elementary General and Special Educators, Administrators/Supervisors, Paraprofessionals, Substitutes, University Students, Agency Personnel, Parents, School Nurses
+Audience: General Educators, Special Educators, Administrators/Supervisors, Paraeducators, Substitutes, Parents, Elementary Educators, University Students, Agency Personnel, Early Childhood Educators, School Nurses

 (Behavior)